jsmoxon/JavaDocs/README.md

 #Getting Started with Java

 Sauce Labs is a cloud platform for executing automated and manual mobile and web tests.
-Sauce Labs supports running automated tests with Selenium Webdriver (for web applications) and Appium (for native and mobile web applications).
+Sauce Labs supports running automated tests with Selenium WebDriver (for web applications) and Appium (for native and mobile web applications).

-In this tutorial we discuss how to run a test with Selenium Webdriver and Java on Sauce Labs.
+In this tutorial we'll show you how to run a test with Selenium WebDriver and Java on Sauce Labs.

 ##Table of Contents
 1. [Quickstart](https://github.com/jsmoxon/JavaDocs#quickstart)